Pere Martí: Coaching career

 On 4 January 2011, aged only 28, Martí announced his retirement from professional football, citing his multiple physical problems as the main reason.
 He later rejoined his first club Villarreal, where he acted as youth coach and manager of the third senior team.

 Subsequently, Martí was in charge of Segunda Federación sides Lleida Esportiu and CD Guadalajara.
 In between those spells, in the 2023–24 season, he had an assistant spell in Algeria with USM Alger.

+On 12 January 2026, Martí was dismissed by Guadalajara after a run of one win in four months left them second-bottom in their group in the Primera Federación.